caam37830/homework-0-solution/answers.md

 This is faster than either solution to problem 2.

-There are potential numerical issues with floating point error or integer overflow (depending on what data type is used in the matrices).
-There doesn't need to be any analysis of this.
+There are potential numerical issues with floating point error or integer overflow (depending on what data type is used in the matrices).  `np.int64` will delay this issue because it has more significant bits.

 ## Problem 4